spiral-project/daybed/docs/source/install.rst

 Daybed has the following requirements:

 - A Python_ 2.6, 2.7, 3.x or PyPy_ installation
-- A CouchDB_ server instance running
+- A CouchDB_ or Redis_ server instance running

 Daybed comes with a Makefile to simplify your life when developing.
 To install daybed in your current virtualenv and get started, just run::